Ahh, the joys of giving your dog a bath.

 We also note that this product has artificial colors.
-This are added for no other reason than to look appealing to the owner.
+This is added for no other reason than to look appealing to the owner.

-Sensitivity — This product contains Vitamin-E and aloe vera leaf juice to moisturize and sooth your dog’s skin.
+Sensitivity — This product contains Vitamin-E and aloe vera leaf juice to moisturize and soothe your dog’s skin.

 It also contains polysorbate-20, a chemical that may unbalance the acid mantle of a dog’s skin and leave it prone to yeast infections.

 While the product gains points for having a sensitive ingredient, this is counterbalanced by the fact that it contains a polysorbate.